How do I become a member?

 Any litter at the Inn on the Lake fishery is left behind by other members.
 Please take it home.

-Why are there only two lakes left to fish at Paddock Wood?
+Why is there only one lake left to fish at Paddock Wood?

-As a working Quarry the owners J. Clubb decided to drain and fill in the main lake (Heron).
+As a working Quarry the owners J. Clubb decided to drain and fill in the main lake and disallow access to the smaller pond behind the main lake.
 This was beyond our control, but they did inform us they would be excavating a new lake in the future just behind Canal Lake.

 Why can’t I have an access key to Paddock Wood or use a combination lock?